-1. No more than 12 residential units or lots shall be constructed or created on a dead end street unless there is an emergency second access street to a public through road.
-Emergency second access streets shall be on rights-of-way that are at least 50 feet wide.
-The emergency second access street shall have a traveled way of at least 18 feet wide.
-The Planning Board may allow a narrower traveled way width to mitigate environmental impacts, such as impacts on wetlands, but may not reduce the required traveled way width to less than 12 feet.
+- 1. No more than twelve (12) residential units or lots shall be constructed or created on a dead end street unless there is an emergency second access street to a public through road.
+Emergency second access streets shall be on rights-of-way that are at least fifty (50) feet wide.
+The emergency second access street shall have a traveled way of at least eighteen (18) feet wide.
+The Planning Board may allow a narrower traveled way width to mitigate environmental impacts, such as impacts on wetlands, but may not reduce the required traveled way width to less than twelve (12) feet.
 The emergency second access street must be adequate to allow for snow plowing and emergency access by fire trucks.
 Gravel may be used as a road surface.
-The emergency second access street shall be suitable for year-round use, and shall meet or exceed the applicable construction standards (materials and depths) for rural streets in the Article VIII Section 8.4 Design and Construction Standards for Roads and Driveways.
-Emergency second access streets shall be plowed and maintained year-round by a Homeowner's Association or the developer.
+The emergency second access street shall be suitable for year-round use, and shall meet or exceed the applicable construction standards (materials and depths) for rural streets in the Section VIII Section 8.4 Design and Construction Standards for Roads and Driveways.
+Emergency second access streets shall be plowed and maintained year-round by a Homeowner's Association or the developer. - 2.
+In no case shall a dead-end street with only one point of access to a public through road exceed two thousand (2,000) feet in linear length including the hammerhead portion of the road.
+Loop portions of dead end streets shall not be included for purposes of computing the linear length of the dead end street.

-- 2. In no case shall a dead-end street with only one point of access to a public through road exceed 2,000 feet in linear length including the hammerhead portion of the road.
-Loop portions of dead end streets shall not be included for purposes of computing the linear length of the dead end street. - 3.
-Connectivity Requirements: The design of subdivision streets shall provide for the continuation of streets to and from adjacent subdivisions and/or undeveloped land, where the Planning Board determines that interconnection of streets is physically feasible and would contribute to the safety and function on the street system.
-If connection to an existing street is not possible at the time of the subdivision, a temporary dead end street shall end in a hammerhead turn-around designed in accordance with the, Article VIII Section 8.4 Design and Constructions Standards for Roads and Driveways.
+3. Connectivity Requirements: The design of subdivision streets shall provide for the continuation of streets to and from adjacent subdivisions and/or undeveloped land, where the Planning Board determines that interconnection of streets is physically feasible and would contribute to the safety and function on the street system.
+If connection to an existing street is not possible at the time of the subdivision, a temporary dead end street shall end in a hammerhead turn-around designed in accordance with the, Section VIII 8.4 Design and Constructions Standards for Roads and Driveways and the town's Roadway Ordinance.
 A right-of-way shall be extended from the hammerhead turn-around to the neighboring property line for future extension.
 The right-of-way shall be dedicated to the town.
 This shall be labeled "Future Street Extension" on all plans of the project and noted in all deeds.
 Reserved street for future street connection to adjoining undeveloped property shall be dedicated to the town.
 The developer of the adjoining property can be required by the Planning Board to connect to and build over the reserved strips.
-Reserved strips not to be used shall be dispensed with according to 23 M.R.S.A.
+Reserved strips not to be used shall be dispensed with according to 23 M.R.S.
 Section 3027.

-SECTION 10.31 PEDESTRIAN WAYS AND BICYCLE ACCESS, CIRCULATION AND FACILITIES
+SECTION 10.32 PEDESTRIAN WAYS AND BICYCLE ACCESS, CIRCULATION AND FACILITIES [AMENDED 6/19/21]